What is server-side testing?

 But since Optimizely’s inception, experimentation has evolved well beyond the marketers trying to figure out what call-to-action text to put on a button.
 Today, thanks to a rise of new technologies and “lean” business approaches, the most innovative companies today run thousands of tests annually.

-Optimizely X Full Stack introduces the ability to create and run experiments anywhere in your technology stack, leveraging the Optimizely interface, stats engine and developer ecosystem.
-You can experiment throughout the product life cycle on any connected device (such as mobile, OTT, or IOT).
+Optimizely Feature Experimentation introduces the ability to create and run experiments anywhere in your technology stack, leveraging the Optimizely interface, stats engine and developer ecosystem.
+You can experiment throughout the product life cycle on any connected device (such as mobile, OTT, or IOT), and enable through feature toggles.